cucumber/cucumber-java-skeleton/home-task.md

 ## Preparing

 1. You should have GitHub account to do home task!
-If you get 403 error on attempt to push - let me know - I'll add you into colobarator's list.

 2. ssh ceritficate should be uploaded to allow you to push on GitHub.
 Check it here: https://github.com/settings/ssh
 3. Clone latest version of test project we were workin in class